But these events, when virtual, can also be dull.

 But you can also plan your event to be inspiring and enjoyable.
 For example, are you giving investors a chance to meet the wider management team?
 Are you showing them something new and exciting?

 And for today’s virtual settings it means rethinking how you run your event.
-Presentations will be shorter, what you say will be bigger and bolder, and you will need to finght harder to keep attention.
+Presentations will be shorter, what you say will be bigger and bolder, and you will need to fight harder to keep attention.

 If they enjoy themselves, you will improve perceptions.